< Back to Oral History project: Southern BBQ Trail

 < Back to Oral History project: Alabama BBQ

 Maxine and Van Sykes

 Originally from Cumberland City, Tennessee, Bob Sykes grew up in the country, experiencing hog killings and learning to smoke hams.
 As a young man during the Depression, Bob set out for Birmingham, seeking opportunity in the big city.
 He worked a series of different jobs.
 He married.
 And in 1956 he and his wife Maxine decided that they’d like to work together.
 They sold their house and their car to buy a small neighborhood café called The Ice Spot.
 Their gamble paid off.
 Bob found he had a knack for cooking, and Maxine was a great manager.
 Their son, Van, was a toddler at the time, getting on-the-job-training.
 Before long, hamburgers gave way to barbecue and a tradition was born.
-Five decades later, Van carries on his late father’s legacy.
+Van carries on his late father’s legacy.
 Through different locations, franchises, and changing tastes, Bob Sykes BarB-Q has stood the test of time.
 As Van is quick to say, “Where other restaurants have branches, we have roots.”
 And their’s are roots that run deep in Birmingham’s barbecue tradition.

 Maxine Sykes passed away on January 17, 2015 at the age of 93.